Sleep therapy for insomnia and other sleep problems

 Working with me is calm, collaborative and grounded in science.

-My approach is based on Cognitive Behavioural Therapy for Insomnia (CBT-I), a structured and highly effective non-drug treatment that teaches you the skills to restore natural, reliable sleep.
+My approach centres on Cognitive Behavioural Therapy for Insomnia (CBT-I), a structured and highly effective non-drug treatment that teaches you the skills to restore natural, reliable sleep.
 It’s very different from sleep hygiene tips or general CBT.

 1